peshak2008/crewai_resumesummary_coverletter_generator/Readme.md

 2. Install the required dependencies by running `pip install -r requirements.txt` in your terminal.
 3. Obtain an OpenAI API key and set it in your environment variables as `OPENAI_API_KEY`.
 4. For notion integration, see the relevant section below.
+5. Update Config.py
+6. Create default_resume folder in main directory, which has two files your resume and a resume template.
+See example folder

 ### Configuration